 A U.S. Bachelor’s or international Bachelor’s equivalent to a U.S. Bachelor’s completed prior to entrance into the USC PharmD program is required.

 All pre-pharmacy courses must be completed by the end of the spring term of your entering year.
-Pre-pharmacy requirements in the following areas must be repeated if they were taken before fall 2009: human physiology, microbiology, biochemistry and organic chemistry.
-It is recommended that all prerequisites are completed at a four-year college/university in the U.S. Biochemistry MUST be completed at a four-year college/university.
+Pre-pharmacy requirements in the following areas must be repeated if they were taken before fall 2013 for fall 2022 application: human physiology, microbiology, biochemistry and organic chemistry.
+It is recommended that all prerequisites are completed at a four-year college/university in the U.S. Biochemistry MUST be completed at a four-year college/university at upper division (UD) level.

 How to Apply Checklist